amohanonamission/SecurityPlus-Study-Guide--SY0-701/README.md

 This repo provides a concise roadmap, resource links, and guidance for anyone starting from zero.

----

 ## My Result

 - Exam: CompTIA Security+ (SY0-701)
+- Outcome: Passed on December 12, 2025
-- Preparation Time: 20 Days
+- Preparation Time: 20 Days @ 2-3 hours a day
+- Score: 88% - (792/900)
 - Background: Cybersecurity graduate with previous internship and security/compliance experience
-- Outcome: Passed on December 12, 2025

 ---